Spectral Properties of Anomalous Microwave Emission in 144 Galactic Clouds: Results and Discussion

 The use of the Hoerning et al. (in prep.) map is not essential for reproducing our source selection.
 A similar source list could be obtained through alternative methods, such as identifying clumps directly or extrapolating free-free emission from C-BASS maps to 22.8\,GHz and subtracting this estimate from WMAP K-band at the same frequency, though at significantly greater effort.
 However, our criterion of selecting AME sources only when they have a thermal dust emission counterpart inherently biases against any potential AME sources arising from a dust-independent emission mechanism.

 Almost every source contains a mixture of dark and molecular clouds along with associated H\textsc{ii} regions.
 However, for some extended sources at high latitudes, molecular cloud and dark cloud catalogs are unavailable, with exceptions for well-known sources (e.g. $\rho$ Ophiuchi).
-In such cases, the primary references are IRAS FIR sources \citep{IRAS1988} and \textit{Planck} Galactic Cold Clumps \citep{PlanckGCC2016}, which often encompass multiple individual dark and molecular clouds.
+For these high-latitude extended sources, the primary references are IRAS FIR sources \citep{IRAS1988} and \textit{Planck} Galactic Cold Clumps \citep{PlanckGCC2016}, which often encompass multiple individual dark and molecular clouds.

 Most sources are compact relative to a $1^\circ$ beam, with 74\% having a primary aperture radius of $1^\circ$ and 24\% ranging from $1.0^\circ$ to $1.5^\circ$.
 Only three sources exceed this size, the largest being G170.60-37.30 (the translucent molecular cloud MBM16) with a radius of $2.5^\circ$.
 The sample has a mean radius of $1.1^\circ$, with a standard deviation of $0.2^\circ$.
 While these sources are not strictly compact in a morphological sense, their emission typically manifests as a single, centrally peaked structure without pronounced substructure, with the signal largely contained within a $2^\circ$ aperture; for an illustrative example, see Figure\,\ref{fig:multifrequency_view}.